SJ Euronight: Contract

 The Stockholm‒Germany tender was won by SJ AB, for four-years of service from 2022 until 2026, with up to 244 nights per year eligible for financial assistance.
 Existing operator Snälltåget did not bid.

-Snälltåget subsequently increased the frequency of its own Stockholm‒Berlin overnight service along the same route up to 220 nights per year; so by As of October 2025, SJ were only receiving financial support for 190 nights per year.
+Snälltåget subsequently increased the frequency of its own Stockholm‒Berlin overnight service along the same route up to 220 nights per year; so by As of October 2025, SJ were only receiving partial financial support for 190 nights per year.

 Route

-The route runs from Stockholm through Sweden to Malmö, across Denmark using the Øresund Bridge, Great Belt Bridge and Little Belt Bridge, then inside Germany via the Rendsburg High Bridge towards Hamburg—initially ending at Hamburg-Altona station.
+The route runs from Stockholm through Sweden to Lund, across Denmark using the Øresund Bridge, Great Belt Bridge and Little Belt Bridge, then inside Germany via the Rendsburg High Bridge towards Hamburg—initially ending at Hamburg-Altona station.

 From 1 April 2023 the service inside Germany was extended via Hamburg Hauptbahnhof to Berlin Hauptbahnhof, running as an open-access operator with SJ operating the extension at its own risk.
 During the summer months both the Snälltåget and SJ Euronight night trains run on the Berlin‒Stockholm route.

 SJ had originally planned to extend the new service south-east of Hamburg through the Ruhr-area of Germany in the direction of Cologne, to better serve travellers continuing towards London, Paris, Amsterdam, and parts of Western Europe.
 When no acceptable timetable or rolling stock solution could be found, a reserve Plan B heading south-east of Hamburg was initiated.

-For 2026, several weekend closures of the Swedish Southern Main Line will mean diversions up the West Coast Line to Gothenburg Central Station.
+For 2026, several weekend closures of the Swedish Southern Main Line meant diversions via the West Coast Line to Gothenburg Central Station.